-The show subcommand
+The show subcommand¶

-The main purpose of the show subcommand is to provide access to configuration data via scripts.
+subcommand is to provide access to configuration data via scripts.

-Basic use
+Basic use¶

-The configuration object is a dict containing nested data structures.
+containing nested data structures.
 The arguments and options of this command relate to extracting data from the configuration object and presenting the extracted data.

-Specifying the output data
+Specifying the output data¶

 The positional arguments determine the data shown.
-If nothing or all is passed, the entire configuration is shown.
+If nothing or all

 Positional arguments are specified using a format like Django variable resolution.